laiboonh/repairs-backend/README.md

 - `sbt run App`
 - Visit `localhost:8080/api/...` to verify that your app is up

+# Production Ops

+- `AdminTasks` was created to facilitate this
+- `heroku run sbt console` to have a sbt console in Heroku environment
+- Execute `AdminTasks.run` in sbt console

 # History

 - `plugins.sbt` add in sbt-native-packager plugin for Heroku